-The Royal Standard flag bears the Royal coat of arms and was the flag of the Queen during her reign as monarch.
+The Royal Standard flag bears the Royal coat of arms and was the flag of Queen Elizabeth II during her reign as monarch.

-Since Queen Elizabeth II passed away on Thursday 8 September, the flag has taken on extra pertinence as a large Royal Standard flag has been carefully draped over the late Queen's coffin.
+When Queen Elizabeth II passed away on Thursday 8 September 2022, the flag took on extra pertinence as a large Royal Standard flag was carefully draped over the late Queen's coffin.

 Following the service, the funeral procession travelled from Westminster Abbey to Wellington Arch, where the Queen's coffin was transferred to a hearse for her final journey to Windsor.

-A committal service will take place at 4pm at St George's Chapel, Windsor.
-The Queen will be laid to rest during a private family service taking place at 7.30pm this evening.
+A committal took place at 4pm at St George's Chapel, Windsor before the Queen was laid to rest during a private family service taking place at 7.30pm.

 How is the Royal Standard flag made?

-Three people from the 18-strong company are involved in making the special flag, each taking care of a specific part of the process.
+Three people from the 18-strong company were involved in making the special flag, each taking care of a specific part of the process.

-The first step involves printing a faint outline of the design onto the four quadrants of the flag, each measuring 3 foot by 6 foot.
+The first step involves printing a faint outline of the design onto the four quadrants of the flag.
+For the Royal Standard draped over the Queen’s coffin, each quadrant measured 3 foot by 6 foot.

 "When they’ve done that, they’ll trim off the excess fabric," says Andy.
 "It’s like a mosaic.
 The whole flag is 12 ft by 6ft.
 You work on each quarter at a time."